rack/rack/CONTRIBUTING.md

 ## Check on Your Pull Request

-Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
+Go back to your pull request after a few minutes and see whether it passed tests with GitHub Actions.
 Everything should look green, otherwise fix issues and amend your commit as described above.

 ## Be Patient